John Benitez

 John Benitez (born November 7, 1957), also known as Jellybean, is an American musician, songwriter, DJ, remixer, and music producer.
 He has produced and remixed artists such as Madonna, Whitney Houston, Michael Jackson, and the Pointer Sisters.
 He was later the executive producer of Studio 54 Radio.
 In December 2016, Billboard magazine ranked him as the 99th most successful dance artist of all-time.

-Life and career

 Early life

 Benitez was born in the South Bronx neighborhood of New York City, the son of Puerto Rican parents.
 After his parents divorced, Benitez and his younger sister Debbie were raised by their mother, who worked in the executive offices of Sloan's supermarkets.
 Benitez grew up enjoying music and would watch deejays at local clubs.
 Benitez borrowed his sister's record player and practiced on two turntables.
-His sister, nicknamed him Jellybean as his initials are J.B. and from the expression "Know what I mean, Jellybean?," he said.
+His sister nicknamed him Jellybean as his initials are J.B. and from the expression "Know what I mean, Jellybean?", he said.
 Benitez attended De Witt Clinton High School and John F. Kennedy High School, but did not graduate.
 He would skip school and play at hooky parties.
 When a neighbor paid him to play at a Sweet 16 party, he realized he could have a career as a deejay.